Reefer Madness: The Movie Musical

 Reefer Madness: The Movie Musical, also known as Reefer Madness, is a 2005 American made-for-television musical comedy film directed by Andy Fickman, written by Kevin Murphy and Dan Studney, and produced by the three.
-It is a film adaptation of the trio's 1998 musical of the same name, itself based on the 1936 exploitation film also of the same title.
-It premiered on Showtime on April 16, 2005.
+A film adaptation of the trio's 1998 musical of the same name, itself based on the 1936 exploitation film also of the same title, it premiered on Showtime on April 16, 2005.
 The film also received a limited theatrical release overseas, and grossed $8,972 in its short run.

 The film stars Kristen Bell, Christian Campbell, and John Kassir reprising their stage roles, with the notable addition of Alan Cumming and Ana Gasteyer in other lead roles.
-Robert Torti, who played the characters of both Jack and Jesus onstage, portrays only the latter in this version.
+Robert Torti, who played both Jack and Jesus onstage, portrays only the latter in this version.

 Plot

 In a small middle-America town in 1936, a group of parents have been gathered by a mysterious Lecturer for an assembly.
 The ominous Lecturer informs the parents that he has come to warn them about the evils of marijuana on their youth ("Reefer Madness") through the tragic tale of one boy's struggles with the demon weed in a film titled "Tell Your Children".
-Throughout the film, the Lecturer stops to detail a political point or to condescend any audience member questioning his credibility.
+Throughout the film, the Lecturer stops to detail a political point or to condescend anyone questioning his credibility.

 Jimmy Harper and Mary Lane, a joyful teen couple, blissfully enjoy each other's company ("Romeo & Juliet"), unaware of the seedy goings-on in The Reefer Den across town.
 This is the residence of Mae, who is abused by her boyfriend, Jack, a street tough who supplies her and others with dope ("The Stuff").
-Mary, Jimmy and their school friends head to Miss Poppy's Five and Dime, ("Down at the Ol' Five and Dime").
-Jack appears at the hangout, offering Jimmy swing lessons to impress Mary.
+Mary, Jimmy and their schoolmates head to Miss Poppy's Five and Dime, ("Down at the Ol' Five and Dime").
+Jack arrives at the hangout to corrupt more young people, offering Jimmy swing lessons to impress Mary.

-Jimmy is taken to the Reefer Den, where Jack, Mae, college dropout Ralph and neighborhood prostitute Sally pressure him into smoking his first joint, leading him to a hallucination of an insidious bacchanal. ("Jimmy Takes a Hit/ The Orgy").
+Jimmy is taken to the Reefer Den, where Jack, Mae, college dropout Ralph, and neighborhood prostitute Sally pressure him into smoking his first joint, leading him to a hallucination of an insidious bacchanal. ("Jimmy Takes a Hit/ The Orgy").
 Jimmy turns into a crazed addict and neglects Mary, leading her to pray for him ("Lonely Pew").
 While breaking into a church to steal collection money, Jimmy has a vision of Jesus Christ in a Vegas-esque Heaven, telling him to change his ways or be sent to eternal damnation ("Listen to Jesus, Jimmy").
 Jimmy refuses to heed the word of God and continues to spiral into sin.